hellohaptik/docs_haptik/docs/agent-chat/index.md

 Chat Solutions at Haptik can be powered entirely by Artificial Intelligence (AI) or by a combination of AI and Chat Agents.
 We have built a tool for it, called "**Athena**".
 This tool is created for operationally managing user chats.

-## How to use Athena?
+## Using Athena

 To use this tool, users are to be created with a specific set of permissions.
-The user can then start monitoring and taking daily chats on their business. *Athena* has the same capabilities of the AI along with additional functionality for smooth operational deployment such as chat flow analytics, review, assignment of chats by managers etc.
+The users can then start monitoring and taking daily chats on their business. *Athena* has the same capabilities of the AI along with additional functionalities such as chat flow analytics, assignment of chats by managers etc.

-## How Athena works?
+## Main components

 There are three sections in *Athena*.

 1. My Chats